sgroel/racktables/README.md

 and changing Front to Left and Back to Right.
 The other changes to be made are the width percentages to all be 30% as opposed to 20%,50%,20% in the original implementation.
 This is a cosmetic only change and does not change how data is stored or entered into the database.

+# Plugins
+By default, this clone of RackTables comes with the AutoLogger framework, and CSV import capabilities.
+The CSV import plugin was originally written by Erik Ruiter, SURFsara BV, Amsterdam, The Netherlands in 2014.
+The original copy of this plugin can be found (here)[https://github.com/sara-nl/racktables-contribs/blob/master/csv_import.php]
+This function has been expanded to add some additional capabilities.